hellbellies/kayday-obsidian/README.md

 -   then activate it in Obsidian

 Alternatively you can install the BRAT plugin and install a release of Kayday using its Github address: `https://github.com/hellbellies/kayday-obsidian`

+## Alfred workflow

+There is also a simple Alfred Workflow.
+To use it

+-   import the `Alfred Workflow.alfredworkflow` into Alfred
+-   configure the workflow
+    -   click on configure
+    -   select the path to the folder in your vault where you want to put new tasks
+    -   enter the tag Kayday uses to recognize tasks (default: `task`)
+-   toggle alfred and type `kayday` followed by a space and the name of the task